Division of Campus Life

 What happens if there is an alleged violation?

-Brown’s Office for Student Conduct and Community Standards oversees the process for filing a complaint about a violation of the University’s Anti-Hazing Policy.
-Complaints alleging violations of the Code of Conduct can be submitted through the Campus Incident Complaint Form.
+Brown’s Office of Student Conduct & Community Standards oversees the process for filing a complaint about a violation of the University’s Anti-Hazing Policy.
+Complaints alleging violations of the Code of Student Conduct can be submitted through the Campus Incident Complaint Form.
 Individuals who are unable to access or use the online form should contact the Office of Student Conduct & Community Standards at student-conduct@brown.edu or 401-863-2653.

 View the Complaint Process File a Complaint